simplistik/acf-ajax-form-submit/README.md

     1. Your script should queued after jQuery, ACF and ACFE.
 [I recommended defering your script](https://core.trac.wordpress.org/ticket/12009#comment:57).
 5. You know how to do an AJAX hook in WP: https://codex.wordpress.org/AJAX_in_Plugins

+## Usage (very generic)
+**\*\*This is not plug-n-play.
+A small amount of work will need to be done to make this work.****

+*Since almost all themes are unique, I can only give basic and general instructions.*

+1. Copy the function and hooks from my `functions.php` into your theme's `functions.php`.

+The current function is very basic and all it does it trigger ACF's form logic, which is the beauty of this implementation.
+Nearly everything is evaluated by ACF and it will validate and error out as if it was a normal form.
+The only thing that you might be responsible for is updating line 10, with whatever success message you want.

+2. Copy the `scripts.js` into your theme's script and queue it up.

+This can be done any number of ways so I can't really explain how to do this to cover all bases.
+However, what is important is that your script is queued up after jQuery, ACF and ACFE.
+With jQuery it's easy, you can [just mark it as a dependency for your script](https://developer.wordpress.org/reference/functions/wp_enqueue_script/) the third argument can be as basic as `array( 'jquery' )`.
+However, ACF is not as easy because it queue's up mulitple scripts and we want to try to not interfere with anything else it's doing.
+This is where the `defer` comes into play, this will ensure that your script gets called after all the other ACF magic happens.

 ## FAQ
 **Q:** Can this be done w/o jQuery?